-Responses can be written, spoken/signed or multimodal (integrating visual, print and/or audio features), recorded or live and may be presented digitally.
+Responses may be written, spoken/signed or multimodal (integrating visual, print and/or audio features), recorded or live.

 Length of student responses should be considered in the context of the assessment.
 Longer responses do not necessarily provide better quality evidence of achievement.